Crime in Switzerland: Sex crimes

 The Swiss legal definition of rape is "an assault during vaginal sexual intercourse with a woman", thus exempting men from the status of rape victims.
 Rape is punished by a prison sentence of one to ten years.
 Indecent assault, which includes "sexual acts similar to intercourse or any sexual act" (kissing, groping), is punished by a monetary fine for lighter crimes or a prison sentence of up to ten years.
 The sex of the victim is not specified.
 The Swiss police recorded 867 rape offences in 2022.
+According to the Wall Street Journal, Registered U.S. sex offender Jeffrey Epstein had many business relations with Swiss banks; in particular, Edmond de Rothschild Group.

 Pedocriminality

 In 2018 alone, the FBI reported 9,000 cases of child pornography and pedo-criminality originating in Switzerland, to the Swiss authorities (FedPol).
 It is unclear what the Swiss police does with this list.
-Other reports have been compiled in recent years by private organizations on this subject, including a Tier Club ("Animal circle").
+Other reports have been compiled in recent years by private organizations on this subject, including regarding a Tier Club ("Animal circle") and at the Swiss Television.

 Cases of sexual abuse reported in the Catholic Church rose from 9 cases in 2012 to 65 in 2017 (63 percent of victims were 16 or younger and 27 percent were 12 or younger).
 But a study conducted by the University of Zurich in 2023 revealed that 1,000 cases of sexual abuse in the Swiss Catholic Church have occurred since 1950 referencing 510 offenders and 921 victims.
 The study says it might be "the tip of the iceberg" only.